MainakRepositor/Code-Prodigy/README.md

 # Code-Prodigy
-A collection of most asked concepts in coding interviews and placement test
+A collection of most asked concepts in coding interviews and coding templates for practice

 | S. No. | Problem |
 |--------|---------|